 So what’s going on here?
 Why is it so difficult to spot your own typos and writing errors when other people see them so clearly?

-Our guys at A1 Proofreading UK know all too well how the self-editing process plays out.
+Our professional proofreaders know all too well how the self-editing process plays out.

 The reasons it’s so difficult to spot your own errors is because of how your brain works.
 The first time you run through any kind of document, you may spot a typo every few sentences and find entire paragraphs that need reworking.